vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         -[X] inorder traversal of a binary tree
         -[X] postorder traversal of a binary tree
-        -[X] level order traversal in a spiral form -[] iterative preorder traversal of binary tree -[] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks -[] post order traversal of binary tree using 1 stacks
-        - Preorder, Inorder, and Postorder Traversal in one Traversal
+        -[X] level order traversal in a spiral form -[X] iterative preorder traversal of binary tree -[X] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks -[] post order traversal of binary tree using 1 stacks -[] Preorder, Inorder, and Postorder Traversal in one Traversal
     b) medium problems
         -[] height of a binary tree
         -[] check if the binary tree is height balanced or not